Froguard/tinylrs/readme.md

                     both path-array and single-path -p,--port<integer> unnecessary!
 The server port,both websocket-server
                     and static-file-server,default 35279
- -lr,--lrpath<file> unnecessary!
+ -l,--lrfile<file>  unnecessary!
 The filepath of 'livereload.js',
                     default a build-in-file
 ````